 We round up the best savings rates on the market and explain how to pick the right account for you.

 How to beat inflation

-Now that inflation has reached 2.9% - it's much harder for savers to find an account that pays enough to protect their money from losing value in real terms.
+Despite inflation dropping to 2.6% in June, from 2.9% in May - it's still hard for savers to find an account that pays enough to protect their money from losing value in real terms.

 The Which?
 Money Compare savings and Isa tables let you search hundreds of savings accounts from providers large and small to find a great account based on quality of service as well as cost and benefits.

 Regular savings accounts

 The best regular savings accounts pay rates that are high enough to outstrip inflation, but to access them, you'll need to have a current account with the same provider.
 First Direct, HSBC, M&S Bank, Nationwide and Santander all have regular savings accounts that pay a market-leading 5% AER for 12 months, but only existing current account customers are eligible.

 Bear in mind that unlike fixed-rate bonds or instant-access accounts, which allow you to deposit a lump sum, you'll be much more restricted on the amounts you can pay in to a regular savings account- maximum monthly deposits range from £250 to £500.
 What's more, the rates are only payable for a limited time - typically 12 months.

 Despite a series of rate cuts on popular interest-paying current accounts, many still offer meaningful returns, albeit only on small balances.
 You'll also need to make sure you pay in the required minimum monthly amount to qualify for interest.